Back to Blog

 How the demo works at counter

 The protocol is deliberately short.
 Step one captures a baseline reading of pore appearance in a way the consumer can see immediately.
-Step two applies the product and re-reads the same area after a brief, defined interval.
-The before-and-after is the consumer's own, on their own face, with no retouching and no third-party narrator.
-That structure removes the "is this real" question that traditional product imagery has to fight, and it turns the demonstration into a personal experience the consumer can describe in their own words afterwards.
+Step two applies the Dual Essence and re-reads the same area after a brief, defined interval.
+The before-and-after is the consumer's own, on her own face, with no retouching and no third-party narrator.
+That structure removes the "is this real?" question that traditional product imagery has to fight, and turns the demonstration into a personal experience she can describe in her own words afterwards, which is exactly what the video was made to capture.

-The same two-step structure carries across counter activations, beauty advisor training, sampling kits and influencer content without re-engineering.
-A creator can perform the demo on themselves in a single take.
-A beauty advisor can perform it on a customer in under two minutes.
-A sampling kit can include a simplified version that lets a consumer try the test at home.
-Each channel reinforces the same proof point, which is what gives the claim its compounding credibility over a launch window.
+The same two-step test carries across counter activations, beauty-advisor training, sampling kits and creator content without re-engineering.
+A creator can perform the demo on herself in a single take.
+A beauty advisor can run it on a customer in under two minutes.
+A sampling kit can include a simplified at-home version.
+Each channel reinforces the same proof point, and that repetition is what gives the claim its compounding credibility across a launch window rather than a single moment of attention.

 How brand teams can apply this